peterlidee/dive-in-next-13-tests/blog/5.Nesting/Nesting.md

 - So, nesting 'dynamic' components (components that have a dynamic fetch or dynamic functions) inside 'static' components will make the route render dynamically.

-But, there is an exception to this rule: when using the `useSearchParams` hook.
-We will look into that later on.
+(There is an exception to this rule: when using the `useSearchParams` hook.
+We will look into that later on.)

 - Nesting 'static' components inside 'dynamic' components will also render the route dynamically.